WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod03/0301-Domain and trust management in AD DS.md

 25. On the **Prerequisites Check** page, confirm that there are no issues, and then select **Install**.

-    > **Note:** If you receive a “Windows Server 2016 domain controllers have a default for the security setting named ‘Allow cryptography algorithms compatible with Windows NT 4.0’” warning, you may safely ignore it.
+    > **Note:** If you receive a warning that indicates that “Windows Server 2016 DCs have a default for the security setting named ‘Allow cryptography algorithms compatible with Windows NT 4.0’”, you may safely ignore it.

 26. After the configuration completes, the server restarts automatically.